devkral/graphene-protector/README.md

 This is a feature for ignoring some path parts in calculation but still traversing them.
-It is useful for e.g. relay which inflates the depth significant and can cause problems with complexity Currently it is set to `edges/node$` which reduces the depth of connections by one
+It is useful for e.g. relay which inflates the depth significant and can cause problems with complexity Currently it is set to `edges/node$` which reduces the depth of connections by one.
+If you want to ignore all children on a path then remove $ but be warned: it can be a long path and it is still traversed.
+The path the regex matches agains is composed like this: `fieldname/subfields/...`.

 Other examples are: